mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-other-payment-methods-mlm.en.md

 >
 > The payment methods described below require the buyer's address, name and document details to be filled in.
 For a better user experience, it is recommended that the integrator already initializes this data, so it will not be necessary to fill it manually.
 [Check here](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/initialize-data-on-the-bricks) how to initialize the Brick with this data already filled in.

-To include payments via **tickets**, just use the following configuration:
+To include **payments with cash via ticket**, just use the following configuration:

 ```Javascript
 settings = {